Lujain-AbdUllatif/taste-hunter/README.md

 - You can also view all the dishes in our database by submitting a get request using the url "/dishes" passing the access token value in the your request "authentication" header.

 - You can delete a dish from your dishes by submitting a delete request for the url "/dishes/your_dish_id", don't forget to provide us with the access token in the request "authentication" header.

+as a ***user***

+- You can sign up by submitting a post request to then url "/users/" providing

+- We provide you with an API key for life that you can use to access our data, you must concatenate it to the end of the url for every request you make in the following formate :: "request_url/api_key=YOUR_API_KEY".

+-